UFC 275: Teixeira vs. Prochazka | Event Profile, Full Results & Legacy

 Records & Milestones

-• Jiri Prochazka's submission of Glover Teixeira with 28 seconds left on the clock — one of the most dramatic championship reversals in UFC history.
+• Jiri Prochazka's submission of Glover Teixeira with 28 seconds left — one of the most dramatic championship reversals in UFC history.

-• First Czech-born UFC champion in promotion history — Jiri Prochazka.
+• First Czech-born UFC champion in promotion history.

-• Zhang Weili's spinning back fist KO — widely identified as one of the most spectacular KOs of 2022.
+• Zhang Weili's spinning back fist KO — one of the most spectacular KOs of 2022.

 Legacy & Impact

-UFC 275 is remembered as the night Jiri Prochazka completed one of the most dramatic championship reversals in UFC history and the night the women's strawweight rivalry between Zhang Weili and Joanna Jedrzejczyk closed with a spectacular KO.
+UFC 275 is remembered as the night Jiri Prochazka completed one of the most dramatic championship reversals in UFC history and the night the Zhang Weili-Joanna Jedrzejczyk rivalry closed with a spectacular KO.
 The Prochazka-Teixeira fight has been widely identified as the 2022 UFC Fight of the Year.

 For Jiri Prochazka, the title was the peak of his career.
-He defended once against Magomed Ankalaev at UFC 282 in December 2022 (majority draw), then voluntarily vacated the title due to a serious shoulder injury sustained in training.
+He defended once against Magomed Ankalaev at UFC 282 in December 2022 (majority draw), then voluntarily vacated due to a serious shoulder injury.
 He returned at UFC 295 in November 2023 against Alex Pereira (TKO R2 loss) and at UFC 303 in June 2024 against Pereira again (KO R2 loss).
-He has remained a top-three light-heavyweight contender into the mid-2020s.

 For Glover Teixeira, UFC 275 was the formal close of his championship reign.
-He returned for one final UFC bout at UFC 283 in January 2023 against Jamahal Hill — a TKO R5 loss — before retiring.
-He finished his career 33-9 with one of the most respected late-career arcs in UFC history.
+He returned for one final UFC bout at UFC 283 in January 2023 against Jamahal Hill (TKO R5 loss) before retiring with a 33-9 career record.

 FAQ